13 Reasons Why Resin Is Yellowing [And Fixes]

 Certain wood types, like cedar and redwood, can release natural oils or acids that react with epoxy resin and cause it to yellow.

-When working with such woods, consider using a sealant or barrier coat to prevent the interaction between the wood and epoxy.
+When working with such woods, consider using a sealant for wood or barrier coat to stop the interaction between the wood and epoxy.

 What Is The Best Non Yellowing Resin?

-Opt for epoxy resin products that are specifically formulated to be UV-resistant.
+Get epoxy resin products that are specifically formulated to be UV resistant.
 These formulations contain additives that protect the resin from the damaging effects of ultraviolet (UV) light.

-UV-resistant epoxy is ideal for projects exposed to natural or artificial sunlight, as it reduces the likelihood of yellowing over time.
+UV-resistant epoxy is good for projects exposed to natural or artificial sunlight, as it reduces the likelihood of yellowing over time.
+But do take note that it might not stop the resin from turning yellow after many years.

 Maintain a controlled workspace with regulated temperature and humidity levels.
 High humidity and extreme temperatures can accelerate yellowing in epoxy resin.